sertxudeveloper/Lyra/Lyra Documentation.md

 Freshly created Lyra resources only contain an `Id` field definition.
 Don't worry, we'll add more fields to our resource soon.

 ## Registering Resources
-Once you've created a new Lyra resource, you should add it to the menu cofiguration in your `config/lyra.php` configuration file in order to register it automatically.
+Once you've created a new Lyra resource, you should add it to the menu configuration in your `config/lyra.php` configuration file to register it automatically.

 Inside this file you need to find the `menu` array key, here is an example about how you should register the new Lyra resource: